DoD-Platform-One/Metrics-Server/docs/DEVELOPMENT_MAINTENANCE.md

 Once completed, you will need to reconcile the modifications that Big Bang makes back into the orchestration.

-# Modfiications Made to the upstream chart
+# Modifications Made to the upstream chart

 ## /chart/Chart.yaml
 - Added `bigbang.dev/applicationVersions` annotation with the metrics server version